 ARCHAEOLOGICAL AND HISTORICAL REMAINS

-Several of the areas we visit have been occupied by people.
 Many sights of previous occupation are accessible and unprotected.
 Their value to science, and as part of the heritage, can very easily be diminished.
 Do not disturb archaeological or historical sites or collect souvenirs.
 Even moving objects can destroy their contextual information, erasing much of their scientific significance.
 This ethic extends to modern structures and cemeteries as well.

-PolarQuest is one of the eight companies that founded the Association of Arctic Expeditions Cruise Operators (AECO) in 2003, to regulate tourism in Svalbard and promote sustainable, environmentally friendly and safe tourism in the area.
+PolarQuest is one of the eight companies that founded the Association of Arctic Expeditions Cruise Operators (AECO) in 2003, to regulate tourism in the Arctic and promote sustainable, environmentally friendly and safe tourism in the area.
 The organization strives to conduct expeditions with the utmost respect for nature and wildlife.
 One part in this is carefully developed guidelines that all members are to follow during cruises and landings.
 Today, AECO is a respected representative for the cruise industry and a leading star for operators who wish to conduct responsible tourism in the Arctic.

 AECO has been involved in the creation of a 2-minute video which explains how travellers can avoid carrying unwanted species that can threaten the vulnerable Arctic environment.
 Read more about the project www.stoparcticaliens.com